Read on to find out why D&I will be a major propeller for business growth and what leaders can do to prioritise D&I in their organisations.

 The Diversity & Inclusion landscape today

-Failing to empower leaders on D&I is the main reason employees don’t perceive the organisations’ D&I efforts.
-Leadership engagement only reaches the basic or emerging levels of maturity model and thirty one percent of organisations still don’t have a D&I leader.
+Failing to empower leaders on D&I is the main reason employees don’t perceive the organizations’ D&I efforts.
+Leadership engagement only reaches the basic or emerging levels of maturity model and thirty-one percent of organizations still don’t have a D&I leader.
 As for the rest, only 25% have D&I goals for their leaders and only 17% have C-Suite level diversity roles.

-Less than a quarter of organisations are collecting and utilizing data as a tool to address unconscious biases and promote D&I. Among this small percentage, 30% of business leaders, HR professionals, and D&I leaders are aware of these efforts.
-The number is even lower on the employees, with only 15% believing their organisations have any data and analyse it to raise inclusivity.
-This unsynced level of awareness between the management and employees causes a friction in implementing D&I strategies and mindset within organisations, which may result in slow-moving progress.
+Less than a quarter of organizations are collecting and utilizing data as a tool to address unconscious biases and promote D&I. Among this small percentage, 30% of business leaders, HR professionals, and D&I leaders are aware of these efforts.
+The number is even lower on the employees, with only 15% believing their organizations have any data and analyze it to raise inclusivity.
+This unsynced level of awareness between the management and employees causes a friction in implementing D&I strategies and mindset within organizations, which may result in slow-moving progress.

 The business case for Diversity & Inclusion

 An analysis in 2019 reveals that companies are 25% more likely to gain above-average profitability with gender diversity on their executive teams.
 The number has seen a progressive increase compared to the 2017 and 2014 analyses (21% and 14% respectively).
 The number is even greater with ethnic diversity, increasing 35% in 2014, 33% in 2017, and 36% in 2019.

 Another valuable finding from these analyses is that the probability of outperformance is parallel to the number of diversity representations.
 Companies with more women executives have 48% probability to outperform those with less or no women executives.
 Meanwhile, ethnically and culturally diverse companies are 36% more likely to outperform those who are not diverse.